Configure inputs to begin

 Geometry confidence | Confidence in the geometry classification (%) |

-The detailed table also includes raw per-class probability columns for both identity and geometry, so you can inspect the full upstream distribution instead of only the top-ranked class.
+The detailed table also includes raw per-class probability columns for both identity and geometry, so you can inspect the full native distribution instead of only the top-ranked class.

 Downloadable outputs include the predicted PDB (with metal coordinates appended) and CUBE-format electron density files for visualization.